18F/open-data-maker/INSTALL.md

 If you just want to install and run, then you can just download a [zip file](https://github.com/18F/open-data-maker/archive/master.zip).

-You will still need the the dependencies below, but you don't need to clone the git repo for the source code.
+You will still need the dependencies below, but you don't need to clone the git repo for the source code.

 ## Install Prerequisites